gulangurman/coding-practice/Algorithms.md

 Helps reduce running time from exponential to linear.
 Downside is that it uses a lot of memory to cache results.

+Generally used in optimization or counting type problems:
+* An optimization problem is the problem of finding the best solution from all feasible solutions.
+Solutions can be integers, permutations, or aspects of a graph, etc.
+* Counting problem is the problem of finding the number of elements of some set with a particular property.
+E.g. counting cycles or spanning trees in a graph, etc.

 How to save sub-solutions:
 * Tabulation: Bottom-up approach.
 Works faster.
 * Memoization: Top-down approach.
 Easier to write.